BrynhildrWare/ReClass.NET-Kernel/README.md

 ## Further information that you should be aware of
 * This plugin was intended for 64-bit processes.
 However, it does support **Wow64** programs, though the reliability has not been tested.
 Check it yourself before use.
+* Should you want to run this under production environment, sign the driver with EV Code-signing cert or OV Code-signing cert (with secure boot disabled).